Airservices’ Aviation Rescue Fire Fighting service announces first woman Silver Axe Award winner – Most Outstanding Recruit

 The milestone virtual ARFF Recruit Course 100 (RC100) Graduation Ceremony saw our recruits embark on the next stage of their dynamic careers as they take up posts around the country.
 It heralded the hard work of the graduating class, and the dedication of countless individuals who’ve contributed to the success of our training programs, from instructors and mentors through to support staff and leadership.

 Of course, no other recruit can lay claim to having blitzed the gruelling 15-week ARFF theory and practical RC100 training course as brilliantly as Melbourne local Jasmin Wood, 33 (pictured centre).
-Jasmin’s graduated top of the class as the first woman to win our much-coveted national Silver Axe Award – Most Outstanding Recruit.
+Jasmin’s graduated top of the class as the first woman in 12 years to win our much-coveted national Silver Axe Award – Most Outstanding Recruit.

-Jasmin, an ex-police officer, received the top honour for being the best recruit across all aspects of the training, from performance through to team work.
+Jasmin, an ex-police officer, received the top honour for being the best recruit across all aspects of the training, from performance through to teamwork.

 “I’m truly honoured to receive this award – it made me feel really special – and it’s a dream come true to put on the ARFF service uniform,” Jasmin said.